pengcheng001/BEVFormer/README.md

 ![method](figs/arch.png "model arch")

 # Bibtex
-If you find our work helpful for your research, please consider citing the following BibTeX entry.
+If this work is helpful for your research, please consider citing the following BibTeX entry.

 ```
 @article{li2022bevformer,